Tonian

 Rifting leading to the breakup of supercontinent Rodinia, which had formed in the mid-Stenian, occurred during this period, starting from 900 to 850 Mya.

 Biology

 The first putative metazoan (animal) fossils are dated to the middle to late Tonian (c.
 890-800 Mya).
-The fossils of Otavia antiqua, which has been described as a sponge by its discoverers and numerous other scholars, date back to about 800 mya.
+The fossils of Otavia antiqua, which has been described as a primitive sponge by its discoverers and numerous other scholars, date back to about 800 mya.
 Even earlier sponge-like fossils have been reported in reefs dating back to 890 million years before the present, but their identity is highly debated.
 This dating is consistent with molecular data recovered through genetic studies on modern metazoan species; more recent studies have concluded that the base of the animal phylogenetic tree is in the Tonian.

+Tonian rocks preserve some of the earliest fossils of macroalgae, such as the benthic macroalgae from the Longfengshan biota of the Luotuoling Formation or the green algae from the Dolores Creek Formation.

 The first large evolutionary radiation of acritarchs occurred during the Tonian.
+Vase-shaped microfossils abound in late Tonian sediments and represent the earliest testate amoebozoans.